Jason Ainsley

-Jason Ainsley (born 30 July 1970) is an English football manager and former player who is currently manager of Spennymoor Town.
+Jason Ainsley (born 30 July 1970) is an English football manager and former player who is Head of Football of Spennymoor Town F.C., which compete in the National League North, in the English football league system.

 Playing career

 Ainsley signed for Football League Third Division side Hartlepool United from Spennymoor in June 1994.
 In October 1994, Ainsley scored his only professional goal for Hartlepool in a 3–1 victory against Preston.
 After leaving Hartlepool, Ainsley played for several English non-league sides as well as for clubs in Australia and Singapore.